MicrosoftDocs/win32/desktop-src/FunDisc/using-function-discovery-providers.md

 ---
-Description: 'Function Discovery includes a number of built-in providers.
+Description: Function Discovery includes a number of built-in providers.
 In most cases, it is not necessary to write your own provider.
-If you must write a provider, adhere to the guidelines provided below.' ms.assetid: '26660093-0d02-4eef-bf5b-18ff07748540'
+If you must write a provider, adhere to the guidelines provided below. ms.assetid: 26660093-0d02-4eef-bf5b-18ff07748540
-title: Using Function Discovery Providers
+title: Using Function Discovery Providers ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Function Discovery Providers